 Steph started Courage and Clarity is for the ladies, but several of us guys follow as well.
 Steph is also part of the Fizzle team, and she has solo shows but often has a guest, people who are living the life of an entrepreneur.

 Location Indie – Weekly

 I mentioned this podcast above, but Travis from EPOP and Jason from Zero to Travel team up together and host this show helping and encouraging people to live the location independent lifestyle.

-I hope that you enjoyed it and maybe found a new podcast to enjoy!
+I hope that you enjoyed finding out Kev’s favorite podcast and maybe found a new podcast to enjoy!